WebtoolsWendland/laravel-101/ioc.md

 ## Introduction

 The Laravel inversion of control container is a powerful tool for managing class dependencies.
 Dependency injection is a method of removing hard-coded class dependencies.
-Instead, the dependencies are injected at run-time, allowing for greater flexibility as dependency implementations may be swapped easily.
+Instead, the dependencies are injected at run-time, allowing for greater flexibility as dependency implementations may be swapped easily[^1].

 ## Basic Example